devallama/plantinerary/documentation.md

 ## Styling

 Plantinerary uses [Bootstrap](https://getbootstrap.com/) as the foundation for the front-end, which provides a grid-system, prebuilt components, and extensive utilities for styling.
-Although allowing for in-depth responsive functionality, as it was not a requirement, the app has be built only for desktop devices.
+Although allowing for in-depth responsive functionality, as it was not a requirement, the app has been built only for desktop devices.

 On top of Bootstrap, the app uses [SASS/SCSS](https://sass-lang.com/) for custom styling, which implements numerous features and abilities that is missing from standard CSS.
-Some of these features include: partials (imports), which allow for styling to be separated into individual files and imported, variables to store either values or styling, and nested rules that reduces repetition by not needing to repeat selectors and more which is detailed in the [SASS documentation](https://sass-lang.com/documentation/).
+Some of these features include: partials (imports), which allow for styling to be separated into individual files and imported, variables to store either values or styling, and nested rules that reduces repetition by not needing to repeat selectors, and more which is detailed in the [SASS documentation](https://sass-lang.com/documentation/).

-The custom styling uses the [BEM (Block Element Modifier) methodology](http://getbem.com/) to ensure that stylings for elements do not conflict, especially given Bootstrap is included which uses it's own methodology for CSS selectors.
+The custom styling is using the [BEM (Block Element Modifier) methodology](http://getbem.com/) to ensure that stylings for elements do not conflict, especially given Bootstrap is included which uses it's own naming convention for CSS selectors.

-Bootstrap is importing into the app using [Bootstrap SCSS source files](https://getbootstrap.com/docs/4.0/getting-started/theming/) provided when installed via NPM.
+Bootstrap is imported into the app using [Bootstrap SCSS source files](https://getbootstrap.com/docs/4.0/getting-started/theming/) provided when installed via NPM.
 This allows for Bootstrap default styles to be easily overwritten, and customised variables and settings to be provided.

 ![Bootstrap imported into SCSS	](https://i.imgur.com/e8ONI7R.png)